-any Town of Carrboro Committee or Board?
+Have you ever served on any Town of Carrboro Committee or Board?
+If yes, which one(s)?

 No

-Are you currently serving on a Town Board or Committee?
-If yes, are you applying for a third consecutive
+Are you currently serving or Committee? າ a Town Board or If yes, are you applying ☐ term? for a third consecutive

-Committee ?" term?

 Yes Yes

-▼

 No No

+Yes Yes